MorbusRaven/RiskIT/README.md

 2. Fix login issues(user registers,credentials are wrong)
 3. Add risk id in mitigation strategies
 4. Make estimations and mitigation strategies as theads.
+5. Fix Average Estimations to find avg and display it.
-5. Add more on the to do list if needed.
+6. Add more to do in the To Do List.

+Done List:
-Fixed database(riskit final)
+1.Fixed database(riskit final)
+2.Created project_stakeholders(adding stakeholders to a project)/(still has issues)

 Files exept includes are of no importance